IstrateAndrei/Lynx-Workout/README.md

 # Lynx-Workout

-<h1> Lynx - Workout Project </h1>

-Simple project meant as a practical test for Android position.
+<h4>Simple project meant as a practical test for Android position. </h4>

 The purpose of the app is to display a history of workouts, allow the user to add a new

 The main features involve